greydwarf/WatchList/README.md

 ## C++ Libraries
 ### Core
+I will usually use one of these two sets of core libraries.
+I use Abseil when I am working on a system that is worried about minimizing dependendencies.
+Otherwise, I use several libraries:
 * [abseil](https://abseil.io/) - Abseil is an open-source collection of C++ code (compliant to C++11) designed to augment the C++ standard library.
-I mostly use this for the B+Tree and hashmap implementations, but the string routines are great, too.
+*or*
 * [cxxopts](https://github.com/jarro2783/cxxopts) -  Lightweight C++ command line option parser.
 * [{fmt}](https://fmt.dev) - Small, safe and fast formatting library.
+* [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) Essentially a reqrite of the Abseil hashmaps and btree implementations, but it has a wrapper around X of them, thus increasing the parallelization significantly.
+Then I pick and choose from these, depending on the actual needs:
 * [spdlog](https://github.com/gabime/spdlog) - Commonly used logging library
 * [libucl](https://github.com/vstakhov/libucl) - Beautiful configuration parser
 * [Googletest](https://github.com/google/googletest) - Google Testing and Mocking Framework